Losing candidate in Indonesian presidential election demands re-vote, alleging fraud - ExBulletin

 Lubis said his team would bring in about 30 witnesses despite difficulties in getting them to appear in court because, he said, some of them had been intimidated by authorities.
 He acknowledged that it would be difficult to successfully challenge an election result with such a wide margin of victory.

-It's not a matter of winning or losing, he said.
-We're willing to lose if it's fair, we don't want to lose if it's unfair.
+It's not a question of winning or losing,” he said.
+We are willing to lose if it's fair, we don't want to lose if it's unfair.

 Constitutional Court spokesperson Fajar Laksono Suroso said the two complaints would be heard by April 22 and a verdict would be delivered on May 7.
 The decision cannot be appealed.
 The decision will be made by eight judges instead of the nine-member court, as Usman must recuse himself.